This blog may contain affiliate links. Read our disclosure policy for more info.

 Vancouver is one of the most exciting cities in Canada.
 It has something fascinating to offer nature enthusiasts, adventure seekers, and even those interested in food and culture, with plenty of things to do and amazing tours.
 It’s the perfect place to start your epic Canadian road trip!

-While you’re in Vancouver, be sure to go on a whale watching tour and get the opportunity to see various whale species including Humpbacks and Orcas.
-It’s by far one of Vancouver’s top activities so make sure to book it in adavance!
+Whale watching is one of the top tourist attractions in Vancouver, as it is a peninsula surrounded by inlets teeming with marine life.
+There are great whale watching tours that allow you to see various whale species including Humpbacks and Orcas.
+Tours are 3-5 hours and cost $191 CAD.
+It’s by far one of Vancouver’s best activities so make sure to book it in advance!

 Also, if you’re visiting Vancouver in the summer, get out and do some of the beautiful easy hikes around the city including the famous Capilano Suspension Bridge and treetop walk.

-The 137-meter-long bridge (450 feet) is just a 20-minute drive from Vancouver city center and hangs above the Capilano River but there are also various hiking trails here too.
+The 137-meter (450-foot) bridge is just a 20-minute drive from Vancouver city center and hangs above the Capilano River but there are also various hiking trails here too.
 As well as that, there’s a treetop walk and a glass floor lookout!
-Tickets cost $73 CAD per adult.
+Tickets cost $66 CAD per adult, and are worth every penny!

 Vancouver is filled with urban beaches and one of my favorites is Kitsilano Beach.
 It’s a nice, clean beach that’s a great spot to head for the sunset.
 Surrounding the beach is the trendy neighborhood of Kitsilano which is home to lots of cool restaurants, bars, and stores.
 The Maritime Museum is also located here as well as a great waterfront public swimming pool.